Consulting with a member company on the use of tablet PCs for the provision of customer advice

 Aims:

+Employees were to be equipped with digital work equipment in the form of tablet PCs to support them in their functions of providing customer advice and performing day-to-day administrative work in several branches of a company.
 The BG Verkehr was tasked with assessing the work situation on site and identifying measures for organizing work so as to be healthy, and with production of a risk assessment for the changed working situation.
 Practical implementation was performed by the IFA.
 The project was supported from the proof of concept (POC) status in 2016 to the roll-out in all branches across Germany in 2018.
 Technical developments can also be expected to result in tablet PCs increasingly being used in other companies.
 The results of the project can therefore be widely exploited for prevention activity.

 Activities/Methods:

+The project was implemented by a combination of quantitative and qualitative methods, followed by integrative analysis of the data (triangulation) enabling the subject under evaluation to be considered from multiple perspectives.
+For the first phase, field observations were planned in three branches in which the tablet PCs were already in use.
+The employees were observed during their use of the tablet PCs in their daily work.
+The individual work steps were documented in order to permit analysis of the work process.
+This included determining how frequently and how long the tablet PC was used, and for the performance of what task.
 Context scenarios were also generated to provide an understanding of the workers' requirements and needs, and to show how their environment influences their interaction with the tablet PCs.
 Semi-structured interviews with three to five workers were conducted in the shops for this purpose.
 Based upon the results, hypotheses were formulated that were studied by means of quantitative surveys (online and paper questionnaires).
 The survey of the employees had the purpose of clarifying the findings and critical usage situations identified from the field observations, context interviews and usability test.
 The survey was divided for this purpose into the three generic topics of ergonomics, technology, and interaction with the tablet PC.
 (Not all questions can be assigned unequivocally to a particular generic topic.)
 All questions included the option of providing more detailed information by means of a comment.
+Approximately 60 employees from the shops in which the tablet PCs were used were invited to take part.
+All employees taking part in the POC were invited to take part in the online survey.
+A total of 32 employees took part in the survey over a period of one month (22 February – 22 March 2017).

 Results: